 This species presents a slightly different challenge to birdwatchers as it's notoriously nocturnal.
 It's extremely rare to see a barn owl during the day so most twitchers get lucky by taking their trips either late in the evening or first thing in morning.

-These are just five of the UK's more common bird species to get started with; the nation's collection of feathered animals is huge and lots of work is being done to keep it that way.
-The world of birding has become even more accessible in recent years, with the internet providing an instant and endless source of information; make the most of this great resource and you'll soon find how easy it is to become addicted to the fascinating hobby of birdwatching.
+These are just five of the UK's most common bird species to get started with; the nation's collection of feathered animals is huge and lots of work is being done to keep it that way.
+You'll find different birds in different locations, so do get out there and explore.